alf-tool/alf-core/README.md

     # join suppliers and cities (no args here)
     % alf join suppliers cities

+### Recognized data streams/files (.rash files)

 For educational purposes, 'suppliers' and 'cities' inputs are magically resolved as denoting the files examples/suppliers.rash and examples/cities.rash, respectively.
 You'll find other data files: parts.rash, supplies.rash that are resolved magically as well and with which you can play.

+A .rash file is simply a file in which each line is a ruby Hash, intended to represent a tuple.
+Under theory-driven preconditions, a .rash file can be seen as a valid (straightforward but useful) physical representation of a relation!
-Unary operators read their operand on standard input when not specified.
+When used in shell, alf dumps query results in the .rash format by default, which opens the ability of piping invocations!
+Indeed, unary operators read their operand on standard input if not specific as command argument.
 For example, the invocation below is equivalent to the one given above.

     # display suppliers that live in Paris
     % cat examples/suppliers.rash | alf restrict -- "city == 'Paris'"

 Similarly, when only one operand is present in invocations of binary operators, they read their left operand from standard input.
-Therefore, the join given above can also be written as follows:
+Therefore, the join given in previous section can also be written as follows:

     % cat examples/suppliers.rash | alf join cities